OutoftheBoxFTC/EasyTensorflowAPI/doc/tfic_overview.md

 Each recognition has the following attributes

-ID: A unique id for each recognition
+**ID**: A unique id for each recognition

-Title: The label of the recognition
+**Title**: The label of the recognition

-Confidence: The confidence level from 0-100% of the detection, basically how confident is the model the image fits the label
+**Confidence**: The confidence level from 0-100% of the detection, basically how confident is the model the image fits the label